Freelance Jobs in Singapore: What You Need To Know

 Freelance jobs in Singapore offer flexibility and a chance to work with clients from around the globe.
 Citizens and PRs have no trouble taking on these roles, whether local or foreign-based.

 Work Pass holders (EP or S Pass), Dependant Pass holders, LTVP holders, and Student Pass holders must confirm their eligibility before doing any paid tasks.
-MOM’s regulations hinge on your physical location, so remote assignments can still fall under local rules.
+Ministry of Manpower regulations are based on the worker’s physical presence in Singapore, meaning remote freelance work performed while located in Singapore may still be subject to local employment laws.

-Keep in mind the potential pitfalls if you freelance without approval.
+Freelancing without prior approval can create serious immigration and employment risks under Singapore’s Ministry of Manpower regulations.
 Your pass could be canceled, which may make it harder for you to get new passes in the future.
 It might also make it difficult to assure clients of your legal status

-If freelance jobs are not open to you right now, explore formal employment or contract options with a willing sponsor.
+If your current pass status does not permit freelance work, consider formal employment or contract arrangements with an approved sponsoring employer.
 Then transition to freelancing when your status allows.

 We hope this guide has shed light on freelance jobs in Singapore and the most common misunderstandings about MOM guidelines.